What are they talking about?

 What's a side?
 Hanging weight?
 Offal?
 Dry aging?
 Allow us to explain...

-The 'dry aging' process places these sides and quarters into a climate controlled environment where the meat will cure or 'age' for a period of time necessary to eliminate harmful bacteria but also to develop the flavour and alter the tenderness of the meat.
-Ever notice that your store bought steaks were bland and watery?
-It could be that they were 'wet aged' in plastic and never went through the dry aging process.
+The 'dry aging' process places these sides and quarters into a climate controlled environment where the meat will cure or 'age' for a period of time necessary to eliminate harmful bacteria but also to develop the flavour and increase tenderness of the meat.
+This results in a better dining experience and an additional cost to the producer.

 "What is Yak meat like?"